VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 vmcluster.operator.victoriametrics.com/example-vmcluster-persistent created
 ```

-* By applying this CRD we install the [VictoriaMetrics cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) to the default [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) inside your cluster.
+* By applying this CRD we install the [VictoriaMetrics cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) to the default [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) of your k8s cluster with following params:
 * `retentionPeriod: "12"` defines the [retention](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#retention) to 12 months.
 * `replicaCount: 2` creates two replicas of vmselect, vminsert and vmstorage.